OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 0 - Prep for Data Lake Workshop for Fintechs V2.md

 Lab Preparation
 ---------------

-1. Run the following command after you set up the AWS CLI, you can choose to use a different directory name, change the command accordingly.
+1. Run the following command after you set up the AWS CLI in your shell, you can choose to use a different directory name, change the command accordingly.

         git clone https://github.com/OmarKhayyam/data-lake-ws.git && cd data-lake-ws && ./orchestrator.sh